 As an illustration of this approach, let us consider a fast-food restaurant where you can have the hamburger set or the fishburger set.
-For a hamburger set, you can have a hamburger, a coke and a side-dish vegetable (onion or cone but they make the choice).
-For a fishburger set, you can have a fishburger, a coke and a side-dish vegetable (onion or cone but they make the choice).
+For a hamburger set, you can have a hamburger, a coke and a side-dish vegetable (onion or corn but they make the choice).
+For a fishburger set, you can have a fishburger, a coke and a side-dish vegetable (onion or corn but they make the choice).
 This is provided by the following definition: